omer-priel/madabclick/README.md

 | APP_REVALIDATE                 | Time in seconds of rebuild the App Page |
 | GOOGLE_API_KEY                 | Google API Key for Google Sheets API    |
 | GOOGLE_SPREADSHEET_ID_CONTENTS | Google Spreadsheet ID of contents sheet |

+In local developemt.
+Create '.env' file in frontent that will contain the Environment Variables.

 ## Requirements